When Nothing is Normal What is a Normal Response?

 Our fight, flight and freeze response looks and functions differently when the threat is invisible and persistent.

-Today we fight by making masks to help our nurses and physicians.
-We go to work because our jobs are deemed essential for others to function despite our desire to stay at home.
-We reach out to family and friends virtually and through other safe means more frequently in order to show our love and support.
-We heed health precautions with a vigilance that we have never done before.
+During the pandemic we went into fight mode by making masks to help our nurses and physicians.
+We went to work because our jobs were deemed essential for others to function despite our desire to stay at home.
+We reached out to family and friends virtually and through other safe means more frequently in order to show our love and support.
+We heeded health precautions with vigilance.

-We take flight through random frenzied acts that may not make a lot of logic sense given the crisis at hand, but nonetheless, make us feel better.
-These acts allow us to get rid of the excess energy that we would otherwise use to run away if this virus was something visible that we could run away from.
-That, in addition to the endorphins, is why physical activity such as walking, running, dancing, scrubbing floors, cleaning cupboards, organizing closets, or working on repairs and remodeling projects have a calming effect right now.
+We then went into flight mode through random frenzied acts that did not always make a lot of logical sense given the crisis at hand, but nonetheless, made us feel better.
+These acts allowed us to get rid of the excess energy that we would otherwise use to run away.
+That, in addition to the endorphins, is why physical activity such as walking, running, dancing, scrubbing floors, cleaning cupboards, organizing closets, or working on repairs and remodeling projects had a calming effect.

-We freeze by withdrawing from activities and/or drawing more into ourselves.
+We went into freeze mode by withdrawing from activities and/or drawing more into ourselves.
 The heightened state of arousal which accompanies the stress response is physically more taxing.
 It is common to experience increased fatigue and exhaustion.
-Normal tasks that we use to complete without effort may now take concentration and effort, which leads to feeling as if you are functioning in slow motion.
+Normal tasks that we use to complete without effort took concentration and effort, which lead to feeling as if we were functioning in slow motion.

-At some point, each and every one of us is going to experience their own version of this response because this is a normal response to an abnormal situation.
+At some point, each and every one of us is going to experience their own version of this response because this is a normal response to a stressful situation.
 How long we stay in this state will vary.
 For some people, it will be brief.
 These individuals will establish a new equilibrium and then move forward.
 Some people will seem to do well initially, and then experience a delayed crisis response.
-When and how people experience and respond to the crisis we are in has to do with genetics, past experiences, and their present support system.
+When and how people experience and respond to crisis has to do with genetics, past experiences, and their present support system.

 Regardless of which crisis response you have defaulted to consider these options to help you cope with your situation: